EricGallegos/AccountaGoal/README.md

 ## Features in Development
 - Dark theme
-- ~~Ability to add goals that reoccur by day of week (Sun, Mon, ...)~~ Added Sep 1 2022
+- ~~Ability to add goals that reoccur by day of week (Sun, Mon, ...)~~ Added Sep 1, 2022
-- History chart will have data hidden within showing total goals completed on that day that can be viewed on mouse hover.
+- ~~History chart will have data hidden within showing total goals completed on that day that can be viewed on mouse hover.~~ Added Sep 6, 2022

 ## Contribution
 Contributions are welcome!
 Fork, clone, report issues, make pull requests.